 - High on a wall — Conventional wisdom suggests higher is better.

 - Behind the TV — If you’ve got no problems pulling in reception, a tiny antenna like the Mohu Metro or HD Frequency Mini can be hidden right behind a TV.
 We’ve gotten better results placing the antenna toward the top of the TV rather than the bottom, where the TV’s electronics tend to live.

-- Outside — Antennas like the HD Frequency models actually look better outdoors than they do in, if you ask us.
-These indoor-outdoor hybrids and dedicated outdoor antennas that can be tacked onto your home’s siding (see placement tip #1), mounted on your rooftop, or even out in the yard.
-These can often be tied into a home’s existing coax cable block, allowing for the signal to be split to several rooms.
+- Outside — There are both indoor-outdoor hybrids and dedicated outdoor antennas that can be tacked onto your home’s siding (see placement tip #1), mounted on your rooftop, or even out in the yard.
+These can often be tied into a home’s existing co-axial cable block, allowing for the signal to be split to several rooms.
 If you do so, you may want to use an amplified splitter to maintain signal integrity.

 Once you’ve picked a general location, or if you just want to experiment with several locations, connect your antenna to your TV and have it scan for channels.
 Based on your search at Antennaweb.org, you should know how many channels are in your area.
 When your TV is done scanning, it should not only tell you how many channels it has found but which ones are locked in.
 If you see any missing channels, try a different location and re-scan.
 Rinse and repeat until you’ve found the best possible location.

 Customize your channel list